heetkanani/LogParser/README.md

 31,udp,SV_P3
 443,tcp,sv_P2
 ```

+`dstport`: destination protocol

+`protocol`: type of protocol (eg: tcp, udp, icmp, etc..)

+`tag`: tag identifiers mapped to the protocol

-2. The data in the file `flowlogs.txt` is in the AWS VPC flow logs format with the only version 2 supported
+2. The data in the file `flowlogs.txt` is in the AWS VPC flow logs format with only version 2 supported

 Reference: https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html